jonathantneal/posthtml-plugin-boilerplate/README.md

 [![Standard Code Style][style]][style-url]
 [![Chat][chat]][chat-badge]

-Explain what your plugin do and why thousands of people need it ;)
+Clone this repo and explain what your plugin do and why thousands of people need it ;)

 Before:
 ``` html